Skip to navigation Skip to content

 Claiming Essential Medical Equipment Payment (EMEP) 008-01040010

 This document outlines how customers can claim the Essential Medical Equipment Payment (EMEP).
-It explains what information required for their claim, and what to do when a customer lodges a claim.
+It explains what information is required for their claim, and what to do when a customer lodges a claim.

 On this page: